Cove offers a compelling home security system with 24/7 live monitoring and easy-to-install equipment

 Once you upgrade to Cove Plus, you’ll be able to monitor and control your system from afar.
 Good for checking in on the kids and pets via cameras, or ensuring that an alarm is sincere and not false.

-Do note that currently, on both the Apple App Store for iOS and Google Play Store for Android, the Cove app scores 1.9 out of 5 stars—certainly not impressive.
+Do note that currently, on both the Apple App Store for iOS and Google Play Store for Android, the Cove app scores 1.8 out of 5 stars—certainly not impressive based on customer reviews.